appressoas/django_cradmin/docs/cradmin_listbuilder_guide/listbuilder_template/template_item_value.rst

 Testing our Code
 ----------------
 In these tests we want to make sure the extented template we created works as inteded, both if there are songs in the database and without any songs.
-This is done in the second and third test.
 As you can see in the second test, *test_render_list_sanity*, we use the CRadmin test CSS classes we added in the template.
 ::

     from django.test import TestCase